 Baal Shem Tov, or Besht — the founder of Chasidism —

-Sukkah kits cost upwards of a few hundred dollars!
+Sukkah kits cost over $150, and you still have to buy the lumber.
+And the metal frame ones cost well over $500!
 A homespun sukkah is way better, for the earth, for the wallet, and for the spirit.
 Here's a plan for the frame that shouldn't cost too much.
 See how to do the s'khakh (the covering) and the walls below.

-The plan below won't cost more than $40 (when I used this plan a few years ago it came out to under $30).
+The plan below won't cost more than $50 ($46 on Home Depot as of today)—when I first wrote this page it was under $40 (and when I used this plan a few years before that, it came out to under $30).
 If you build and store it right (out of the weather, with screws and bolts), buying the wood is a good investment.
 You can also use scrap wood and bring the monetary and ecological price way down.
 My favorite sukkah was in Seattle, made entirely of scrap, and it even had a window installed.
 The main thing of course is not the cost but the mitzvah!
 And nothing is sweeter than the mitzvah of sitting in a sukkah.

 The s'khakh should cover more than half the roof (creating more shade than light), but with openings throughout, and none of the holes in it should be bigger than a handbreadth.
 If you don't have enough s'khakh to make every square foot more shade than light, keep it sparser in some places but make the gaps smaller than a handbreadth, and make sure that you sit under the places that are thicker when you use the sukkah.
 (You can use also make the roof smaller by not extending the s'khakh all the way to the fourth wall, which just makes the part that's a sukkah smaller.)